-- If you're worried that someone may be thinking about suicide or self-harming, talk to them.
-Ask them about how they're feeling and offer to help. - You can help someone by listening to them without judging them. - If they ask you not to tell anyone else, explain to them that you can't keep this to yourself.
-Suggest to them that they need to get help and support - maybe offer to go with them.
-There are useful numbers on the previous page. - Helping someone who is thinking about suicide is likely to have a big impact on you.
+- If you're worried that someone may be thinking about suicide or self-harming. talk to them.
+Ask them about how they're feeling and offer to help. - You can help someone by listening to them without judging them. - Tell them you will support them to find help.
+Get help straight away from a GP, mental health professional or by phoning Lifeline on 0808 808 8000.
+In a crisis call 999, remove potential means to suicide and don't leave the person alone. - Helping someone who is thinking about suicide is likely to have a big impact on you.
 Find out what support is available to you.

-Remember it is important to look after your own mental health, not take on more than you feel comfortable with and to talk to someone about your concerns.
+Remember, it's important to look after your own mental health while supporting others.
+Don't take on more than you feel comfortable with, and talk to someone about your concerns.